Roar-Network/roar-dataset/README.md

 ## How was created Roar dataset?

-> A roar is a short text of at least 512 characters.
+> A roar is a short text with a maximun of 512 characters.

-Then, as first step, we take as a roar each title + answer of Yahoo Answer Topic.
-Only which has at least 512 characters.
+Then, as step number one, we take as a roar each title + answer of Yahoo Answer Topic, but just those with a maximun of 512 characters.

-In addition, create a preference probabilistic graph, which represent what is the probability of user i which like category k, like category n, where n != k.
+In addition,it was created a preference probabilistic graph, which represent the probability of user `A` which like category `m`, like category `n`, where `n != m`.

-Then, we create 5000 users.
-A user is generated adding k random preference array with differents main categories.
+So, we generated 5000 users.
+A user is created by adding an array of random preferences `k` with different main categories.

-Then, select most liked categories for a user, and select randomly roars and rate them.
+Then, the categories that the user likes the most are selected, and they select random roar and they are rated.